Tak783/healthmax/README.md

 * High-quality UX, to maximise engagement and data collection
 * As close to a production-grade monetisable state as possible within a reasonable timeframe
-* Components I could reuse in other apps
+* "Two birds one stone" - Components I could reuse in other apps, or the foundation of a new app

 #### Quiz was used instead of the standard form: